 You may feel discomfort when they are first applied, causing soreness or inflammation in your gums, cheeks, or lips, but you should get used to them quickly as your mouth adjusts to the feel of the attachments.

-Remember, Invisalign is like all other orthodontic appliances – a tool used by an expert orthodontist to straighten your teeth and create a beautiful smile.
-Invisalign is known for being more comfortable than other alternative treatments, but your mouth will still have to adjust!
+Remember, Invisalign aligners are like all other orthodontic appliances – a tool used by an expert orthodontist to straighten your teeth and create a beautiful smile.
+Invisalign treatment is known for being more comfortable than other alternative treatments, but your mouth will still have to adjust!